traefik-workshops/traefik-gitops/README.md

 # Traefik GitOps with Flux

-## GitOps Principals
+## GitOps Principles
- - **Declartive** - the desired stated of the infrastrucutre is expressed declartively.
+ - **Declarative** - the desired stated of the infrastrucutre is expressed declaratively.
- - **Versioned** and immutable - the desired state is stored in a source of truth the enforces immutability.
+ - **Versioned** and immutable - the desired state is stored in a source of truth that enforces immutability.
  - **Pulled Automatically** from a source of truth *a git repo* - the changes are pulled by Controllers and applied on a cluster.
- - **Continuously Reconcilled** - the agents are continuously observe the desired state and attempt to apply the desired state.
+ - **Continuously Reconciled** - the agents are continuously observing the desired state and attempt to apply the desired state.

 ## Prerequsities
 - Two Kubernetes clusters acting as e.g. staging and production environments